 Guidance Note: No hedging strategy is perfect.
 A given hedging strategy may eliminate or reduce some but not all risks, transform some risks into others, introduce new risks, or have other imperfections.
 For example, a delta-only hedging strategy does not adequately hedge the risks measured by the “Greeks” other than delta.
 Another example is that financial indices underlying typical hedging instruments typically do not perform exactly like the separate account funds, and hence the use of hedging instruments has the potential for introducing basis risk

-A safe harbor approach is permitted for CDHS reflection for those companies whose modeled hedge assets comprise only linear instruments not sensitive to implied volatility.
+A safe harbor approach is permitted for reflection of future hedging strategies supporting the contracts for those companies whose modeled hedge assets comprise only linear instruments not sensitive to implied volatility.
 For companies with option-based hedge strategies, electing this approach would require representing the option-based portion of the strategy as a delta-rho two-Greek hedge program.
-The normally modeled option portfolio would be replaced with a set of linear instruments that have the same first-order Greeks as the original option portfolio.

-C. Calculation of SR (Reported)
+The normally modeled option portfolio would be replaced with a set of linear instruments that have the same first-order Greeks as the original option portfolioC.
+Calculation of SR (Reported)

-The company shall calculate CTE70 (best efforts)—the results obtained when the CTE70 is based on incorporating the CDHS (including both currently held and future hedge positions) into the stochastic cash-flow model on a best efforts basis, including all of the factors and assumptions needed to execute the CDHS (e.g., stochastic implied volatility).
+The company shall calculate CTE70 (best efforts)—the results obtained when the CTE70 is based on incorporating the future hedging strategies supporting the contracts (including both currently held and future hedge positions) into the stochastic cash-flow model on a best efforts basis, including all of the factors and assumptions needed to execute the future hedging strategies supporting the contracts (e.g., stochastic implied volatility).
 The determination of CTE70 (best efforts) may utilize either explicit or implicit modeling techniques.

-The company shall calculate a CTE70 (adjusted) by recalculating the CTE70 assuming the company has no CDHS, therefore following the requirements of Section 4.A.4.a.
+The company shall calculate a CTE70 (adjusted) by recalculating the CTE70 assuming the company has no future hedging strategies supporting the contracts, therefore following the requirements of Section 4.A.4.a.

+However, for a company with a future hedging strategy supporting the contracts, existing hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements may be considered in one of two ways for the CTE70 (adjusted):

+Include the asset cash flows from any contractual payments and maturity values in the projection model; or

+No hedge positions – in which case the hedge positions held on the valuation date are replaced with cash and/or other general account assets in an amount equal to the aggregate market value of these hedge positions.

+Guidance Note: If the hedge positions held on the valuation date are replaced with cash, then as with any other cash, such amounts may then be invested following the company’s investment strategy.

+A company may switch from method a) to method b) at any time, but it may only change from b) to a) with the approval of the domiciliary commissioner.

 Because most models will include at least some approximations or idealistic assumptions, CTE70 (best efforts) may overstate the impact of the hedging strategy.
 To compensate for potential overstatement of the impact of the hedging strategy, the value for the SR is given by: